mikkelmedm/PythonToProcessingAndBack/README.md

 # PythonToProcessingAndBack
-Sending OSC messages between python and Processing
+Sending OSC messages between Python and Processing

+Used on Python 3.6.3 and Processing 3.3.7